alipzsh/knowledge-base/Splunk.md

 looking for rare values of fields makes more sense because more popular stuff are probably automated system programs.

+lookup: are ways to add additional data that isn't in the original data.
+EX: your data might just have product IDs, not product name or description.

 [[Splunk Search & Reporting]]
 [[botsv1]]